 Lifetime is set to 1800.

-key-source key-chain command is set to none
+key-source key-chain command is set to none or disabled.

 Global, Interface, and Neighbor Authentication Modes

 You can configure global defaults for all authentication parameters including key, window size, and lifetime.
 These defaults are inherited when you configure authentication for each neighbor or interface.
 However, you can also configure these parameters individually on a neighbor or interface basis, in which case the global values (configured or default) are no longer inherited.

 RSVP uses the following rules when choosing which authentication parameter to use when that parameter is configured at multiple levels (interface, neighbor, or global).
 RSVP goes from the most specific to least specific; that is, neighbor, interface, and global.